 Identification

-Fig beetles (Cotinis mutabilis), also known as green fruit beetles, are common pests that feed on ripe fruit like figs, tomatoes, and pears.
-These big green beetles can swarm and attack your crop.
+Fig beetles (Cotinis mutabilis), or green fruit beetles, are common pests that feed on ripe fruit like figs, tomatoes, and pears.
+These big green beetles can swarm and attack your crops.

-The adult beetles feed on the ripening fruit, creating small holes in it and eating its flesh [1].
-However, fig beetle larvae (crawly backs) thrive on manure plies and mulch.
+The adult beetles feed on the ripening fruit, creating small holes and eating their flesh [1].
+However, fig beetle larvae (crawly backs) thrive on manure piles and mulch.

 How to Get Rid of Fig Beetles Naturally

 You’ll want to take action as soon as you spot signs of an infestation to avoid losing your precious crop.
-To get rid of these green flying beetles organically, you have a few options.
+You have a few options to get rid of these green flying beetles organically.

 1. Row Covers